 Results also indicated that SMEs had a low access to financial products as it was evidenced by the majority of respondents who indicated that they disagreed they were always willing to approach a bank for financing, their application rarely got rejected, they were always awarded loan which was adequate for their businesses.

 5.2 Conclusion.

-5.2.1 Level of Access to Financial Products and services
+5.2.1 Factors hindering Small Medium Enterprises Access to financial products and Services.